 Datadog collects metrics from OpenShift gears and any other servers running on-premise or on other cloud environments.
-These can all be seen on the same page and then filtered through based on metrics or tags related to these servers.
+These can all be seen on the same page and then filtered, based on metrics or tags related to these servers.

 Here’s a clip from an infrastructure page, filtered to focus on two OpenShift gears running alongside 260 other servers:

-Immediately after the Datadog agent is installed on an OpenShift gear, all system metrics will begin to flow into Datadog and be available for graphing and alerting.
+Immediately after the Datadog Agent is installed on an OpenShift gear, all system metrics will begin to flow into Datadog and become available for graphing and alerting.

 You can set up alerts on any metric coming from your gears.
-If you have enabled Datadog integrations in the agents running on your gears, you can use these metrics too.
+If you have enabled Datadog integrations in the Agents running on your gears, you can alert on these metrics as well.

 Here’s a simple example of an alert that will trigger when CPU usage goes above 10% for a specific gear:

-In addition to generating events in your stream, alerts can be set to go through email, HipChat, PagerDuty, and other endpoints defined through our WebHooks integration.
+In addition to generating events in your stream, alerts can be sent through email, HipChat, PagerDuty, and other endpoints defined through our WebHooks integration.

 Here is what happens when the alert in the example above triggers: